hydroframe/Subsetting/Clip_Inputs/README.md

 **-dz** (Optional) Vertical resolution of the subset file.
 Default value is 1000.

 **-printmask** (Optional) Output an image of domain position.
 Default value is 0.

+**-printbbox** (Optional) Output a file which contains the bounding box of the domain.
+Default value is 0.

 **-mask_file** (Used conjunctionally with *mask*) Name of the mask file.
 Please note that the mask file must have same extent and projection with the *input_file*.